Von Willebrand factor: Structure

-Monomers are subsequently N-glycosylated, arranged into dimers in the endoplasmic reticulum and into multimers in the Golgi apparatus by crosslinking of cysteine residues via disulfide bonds.
-With respect to the glycosylation, VWF is one of only a few proteins that carry ABO blood group system antigens.
-VWFs coming out of the Golgi are packaged into storage organelles, Weibel-Palade bodies (WPBs) in endothelial cells and α-granules in platelets.
+VWF is one of the few proteins carrying ABO blood group antigens.
+After glycosylation in the Golgi apparatus, VWF is packaged into storage granules, Weibel–Palade bodies (WPBs) in endothelial cells, and α-granules in platelets.

-Multimers of VWF can be extremely large, >20,000 kDa, and consist of over 80 subunits of 250 kDa each.
-Only the large multimers are functional.
-Some cleavage products that result from VWF production are also secreted but probably serve no function.

 Function

 Von Willebrand Factor's primary function is binding to other proteins, in particular factor VIII, and it is important in platelet adhesion to wound sites.
 It is not an enzyme and, thus, has no catalytic activity.

 VWF binds to a number of cells and molecules.
 The most important ones are: